itagent/freetz-vagrant/README.md

 freetz-vagrant
 ==============

-a Vagrant development environment for freet
+a Vagrant development environment for freetz

 Usage
 ==============